GitFlow Documentation

 Diff Visualization

-GitFlow's diff engine is a core feature, designed for professional code review workflows.
+GitFlow's diff engine is the core of the application, designed for professional code review workflows with structural code analysis.

 View Modes